1debit/sql_enum/README.md

 ### Testing

-Run `docker-compose run --rm rspec` to run the specs in a docker container alongside Mysql.
+Run `docker compose run --rm rspec` to run the specs in a docker container alongside Mysql.

 ## Contributing